-Let's face it, getting blisters on your feet is the most irritating injury from running.
+Let's face it, getting blisters on your feet is one of the most irritating injuries from running.
 Most runners have had at least one run or race destroyed because of a painful foot blister.

 What Causes a Blister on your Foot?

 The folks from drugs.com define blisters as a "bubble of fluid under the skin" These fluid-filled pockets are created when the mix of warmth, friction, and sweat irritate the surface of the skin.
 Blisters typically form on the toes, soles, and heels of the feet.

 Furthermore, irritation seems to be the most prominent contributing factor for blisters, especially in runners.
 Put simply, irritation is caused mostly by excessive rubbing between your skin and an external object, namely your shoes or socks.

 Considering this, here are three typical ways of how blisters form, all of which are easy fixes.
 Of course, there are other variables that can cause blisters while running, but I have found these three to be the main culprits.

 Even if you do everything correctly, it's totally possible to still get a blister while running, so try not to let it bother you.
 Just do your due diligence, make sure you take care of it, and then you'll be back in no time.